atmcgrath/END-Digital-Collection/_texts/EN-Cautious-1773.md

 ## IN CONTINUATION.

 Just come from a little romping-bout in the wood, lady Spilsbury and Harriot not being able to make anything more of me, were determined to come in for a few kisses at least, before I left the castle; they may reasonably suppose, from the appearance of things, that!
 Shall not stay long after Charlotte. -- I had, indeed, been peeping about all the morning, expecting to find a lucky moment to take my leave of her without witnesses. -- I was pursued by those two furies, and hunted up into a close corner; one of them snatched my hat, the other seized my book -- this was tossed to the right, that whirled to the left, and so I was obliged to, lay hold on them both out of self-defence. -- In the very height of our play -- if play it could be called -- Charlotte appeared -- Never was her superior loveliness so conspicuously striking.
-She was advancing, nut seeing me half undrest by these wild women, my waistcoat unbuttoned, the lace partly torn off the bosom of my shirt, my hair pulled all about my ears, while they both held me fast -- seeing me in this condition, she stepped back, scandalised at such riotous proceedings. -- Breaking immediately from these wanton devils, I ran up to her, and told her the cause of my savage appearance, imploring her assistance, in order to conquer my tormenting adversaries. -- Sweetly smiling, and walking on, she replied, “You must excuse me from interfering between you and the ladies, as I am quite ignorant of your disputes.”
+She was advancing, nut seeing me half undrest by these wild women, my waistcoat unbuttoned, the lace partly torn off the bosom of my shirt, my hair pulled all about my ears, while they both held me fast -- seeing me in this condition, she stepped back, scandalised at such riotous proceedings. -- Breaking immediately from these wanton devils, I ran up to her, and told her the cause of my savage appearance, imploring her assistance, in order to conquer my tormenting adversaries. -- Sweetly smiling, and walking on, she replied, "You must excuse me from interfering between you and the ladies, as I am quite ignorant of your disputes."

-“There has been no dispute,” cried Harriot, "Only he will sit Stupidly poring over his book, and we don’t choose to let him, as we want him to chat with us.”
+"There has been no dispute," cried Harriot, "Only he will sit Stupidly poring over his book, and we don’t choose to let him, as we want him to chat with us."

-“Nay, then," said I, “Silence you I must and will.” -- Then throwing them down in the hay grass, I kissed them till I was absolutely weary, though they seemed to have no notion of being fatigued with the diversion. -- As lady Charlotte instantly disappeared, I hurried after her, and throwing my arm round her waist -- “Now, ” said I, to try her -- "tis your turn.”
+"Nay, then," said I, "Silence you I must and will." -- Then throwing them down in the hay grass, I kissed them till I was absolutely weary, though they seemed to have no notion of being fatigued with the diversion. -- As lady Charlotte instantly disappeared, I hurried after her, and throwing my arm round her waist -- "Now, " said I, to try her -- "tis your turn."

-“Hold, my lord !” cried she, struggling, and glowing with modesty and resentment at my familiarity -- you know I told you at first that she was monstrously proud.
+"Hold, my lord !" cried she, struggling, and glowing with modesty and resentment at my familiarity -- you know I told you at first that she was monstrously proud.

-“Come, come, my lady, ” replied I, “a single modest kiss, permitted by you, is worth a thousand solicited by these loose ones. -- You cannot -- dhall not — must not refuse me. -- You see I do not attempt to treat you like them; but I swear I will have one kiss.” -- I persevered, and succeeded. -- Never, Jack, in my whole life, did I press such delicious tips.
+"Come, come, my lady, " replied I, "a single modest kiss, permitted by you, is worth a thousand solicited by these loose ones. -- You cannot -- dhall not — must not refuse me. -- You see I do not attempt to treat you like them; but I swear I will have one kiss." -- I persevered, and succeeded. -- Never, Jack, in my whole life, did I press such delicious tips.
 She is, indeed, a glorious girl. -- Her blushes, her confusion, her timidity, and her pretty Starts o anger at my freedom, made me long to repeat my offence -- a thousand times over. -- I dared not, how ever, to make a second attempt upon her lovely lips -- Bye and bye, perhaps, we may be upon better term. -- She will not bear hurrying, I find; I must, therefore, strike to her now, that she may be induced to *surrender* to *me* hereafrer.
 Impetuous as naturally am, I can be a *Fabius,* when I have a point of consequence in view. -- But she going from hence. -- No more of these enchanting opportunitie to melt her to my wishes. -- Why cannot we remain together here another month?
 Down, down impatience.

 ---